 By far the most popular responses are not predicted by standard theories.
 42% of directors reported that "the CEO was less motivated."
-In standard models, motivation depends only on the sensitivity and not level of pay.
-When the CEO chooses whether to work, she calculates the marginal disutility of effort and compares it to the marginal increase in consumption utility (u'(c)) from increasing effort.
-Instead, the free text responses (both to this and subsequent questions) and interviews suggest that pay may matter $per\ se$, not just for the extra consumption utility that it can buy, because the CEO compares it to what she believes is fair; if she is paid unfairly, she is demotivated and reduces effort.
+In standard models, motivation depends only on the sensitivity and not the level of pay.
+When the CEO decides whether to increase effort, she compares the marginal increase in consumption utility (u'(c), where c is consumption) with the marginal cost of doing so.
+Instead, the free text responses and interviews suggest that pay may matter per se, not just for the extra consumption utility, because the CEO compares it to what she believes is fair; if paid unfairly, she is demotivated and reduces effort.
 As one director said about the consequences of a lower quantum of pay, "[the CEO] still did the job, but his morale was affected negatively."
-Another wrote: "There is first a test of pay fairness by the CEO, then after that, it is about building reputation" - reputational concerns incentivize CEOs to perform, but only if they first believe their pay to be fair.
+Another wrote: "There is first a test of pay fairness by the CEO, then after that, it is about building reputation" - reputational concerns incentivize CEOs to perform, but only if they view their pay as fair.

 These responses are consistent with Akerlof's (1982) "gift exchange" efficiency wage model, Akerlof and Yellen's (1990) "fair wage-effort hypothesis", and Hertzberg's (1959) view that fair pay is a "hygiene factor" that demotivates if not provided.
-10 They also align with a large literature in labor economics showing that, when employees perceive their wage as unfair, they become demotivated.
-11
+They also align with a large literature in labor economics showing that, when employees perceive their wage as unfair, they become demotivated.20

 Formally, "fair" pay is pay that exceeds one or more reference points.
-This suggests that the CEO's utility function may be of the form U(w - f(X)), where w is the CEO's wage, X is a vector of reference points that determine what she believes to be fair, and U(.) exhibits a discontinuity at zero.
-If, for example, f is $max(x_1, x_2 ...)$, the CEO's pay must exceed all reference points, else she perceives it as unfair.
-The dependence on w (rather than c) highlights how the CEO's utility depends on the wage per se, rather than the consumption utility it provides.
-Future questions will shed light on what these reference points might be.
+The CEO's utility may be of the form f(w,X), where f is a function, w is the CEO's wage, and X is a vector of reference points that represent what she views as fair.
+For example, $f(w,X) = w - \sum{i=1}^{n} \gamma_i \max(x_i - w, 0)$ would imply that the CEO's pay must exceed all n reference points, else she perceives it as unfair and suffers a utility loss.
+The dependence on w highlights how the CEO's utility depends on the wage per se, rather than the consumption it enables.
+Future questions will shed light on what these reference points are.